Research Focus

 - Alejandra Ruiz Contreras, UNAM Mexico

-- Alexis Edwards, Virginia Commonwealth University
+- Alexis Edwards, Virginia Commonwealth University USA

 - Athula Sumathipala, IRD Colombo, Sri Lanka

-- Carlos Cruz-Fuentes, National Psychiatry Institute, Mexico
+- Carlos Cruz, National Psychiatry Institute Mexico

-- Dale Nyholt, Queensland University of Technology
+- Dale Nyholt, QUT Australia

-- Gabriela Martinez-Levy, National Psychiatry Institute, Mexico
+- Gabriela Martinez, National Psychiatry Institute Mexico

-- George Mellick, Griffith University
+- George Mellick, Griffith University Australia

-- Ignacio Mata, Cleveland Clinic
+- Ignacio Mata, Cleveland Clinic USA

-- Jill Rabinowitz, Rutgers University
+- Jill Rabinowitz, Rutgers University USA

-- Joyce Wang, Sun Yat-Sen University
+- Joyce Wang, Sun Yat-Sen University China

-- Kishore Kumar, Garvan Institute
+- Kishore Kumar, Garvan Institute Australia

-- Michael Simpson, King's College London
+- Michael Simpson, King's College London USA

-- Paul Thompson, University of Southern California
+- Paul Thompson, University of Southern California USA

 - Sarael Alcauter, UNAM Mexico

-- Xianjun Dong, Yale University
+- Xianjun Dong, Yale University USA

 International Consortia: